We are glad to announce that we just launched our new website!

 Having a fold-up umbrella or raincoat on you during those times of the year will be a lifesaver in Singapore.

-Natural climate aside, the Southeast Asian haze is an annual environmental issue for Singapore and other neighboring countries in Southeast Asia.
+Natural climate aside, the Southeast Asian haze is an annual environmental issue for Singapore and other neighbouring countries in Southeast Asia.

 The toxic smog originates from Indonesian farmers illegally clearing farmland with slash-and-burn.